abeph00/abeph00/README.md

 <h1> Hi there👋, I'm Adriana</h1>

 🌱 I’m currently learning at 42 madrid.
 Also getting into web3 in alchemy university.
+You can find me in 42 network by abertran.

 ❤️ I love cooking, learning and travelling.
 <br><br>